rcarmo/umcp/readme.md

-# 🐚 MCP Server in Bash
+# 🐚 MicroMCP

-A lightweight, zero-overhead implementation of the [Model Context Protocol (MCP)](https://modelcontextprotocol.io) server in pure Bash.
+This is a lightweight, zero-overhead implementation of [Model Context Protocol (MCP)](https://modelcontextprotocol.io) in pure Python inspired by the original `bash`` implementation by Muthukumaran Navaneethakrishnan.

-**Why?** Most MCP servers are just API wrappers with schema conversion.
-This implementation provides a zero-overhead alternative to Node.js, Python, or other heavy runtimes.
+**Why?** I found the idea of using the simplest possible implementation of MCP in a shell script fascinating, but I wanted to see how it would look in Python with true introspection capabilities.

 ---